Dovyski/besearcher/README.md

 copy besearcher\www\config.ini-example besearcher\www\config.ini
 ```

-### Configuring
+### 2. Configuring

 Besearcher has two configuration files: `besearcher\config.ini` which controls the behavior of Besearcher, and `besearcher\www\config.ini` which controls the web dashboard.

 Let's start with the first one.
 Open `besearcher\config.ini` in your editor of choice.
-Search for the line with the directive `data_dir` and inform the **absolute** path of a directory that Besearcher can use to store task results and internal data.
-For example:
+Search for the line with the directive `data_dir` and inform the **absolute** path of a directory that Besearcher can use to store results and internal data.
+E.g.:

 ```
 data_dir = "c:\experiment\besearcher\"